The Hare and the Hedgehog

 Gold Power Love Death – The Song of the Nibelungs

-narrated by Frank Alexander Engel based on various sources of the medieval saga | puppet theatre for 12 year olds and older | duration: 80 minutes
+narrated by Frank Alexander Engel based on various sources of the medieval saga

-Stage design, costumes and puppets: Kerstin Schmidt and Frank Alexander Engel
+Director: Frank Alexander Engel | Stage design, costumes and puppets: Kerstin Schmidt and Frank Alexander Engel | Music and sound: Sebastian Herzfeld | Make-up: Nadine Wottke

 The old song of love and betrayal, of loyalty and revenge